wp-plugins/advanced-invisible-anti-spam/readme.txt

 * Fixed bug that was preventing comment reply ability from the WordPress comment admin area.

 == Upgrade Notice ==

+= 1.2.1 =
+Added support for ajax type comment forms
+Fixed obscure bug that caused JS errors when this plugin is used along with BWP Minify plugin (and perhaps other JS concat plugins/methods as well)

 = 1.2 =
 Added even more cache-friendly spam busting capabilities